Chapter 7: Budget and Expenditures

 7-205 Equipment

-University equipment purchasing policies and procedures may be found in Business and Finance Bulletin BUS-29, Management and Control of University Equipment, and BUS-43, Materiel Management.
+University equipment purchasing policies and procedures may be found in Business and Finance Bulletin BUS-29, Management and Control of University Equipment, and BUS-43, Purchases of Goods and Services; Supply Chain Management (PDF).
 Requirements for the maintenance of inventory records are found in BUS-29.
 (See also Chapter 15 of this Manual.)

 Non-federal sponsors may define equipment differently from the University.
 If this definition is accepted in an award, this definition becomes the controlling one for the purposes of the specific agreement only, thus requiring an individual equipment control plan for equipment purchased under that one award.
 For this reason, Contract and Grant Officers are encouraged to negotiate for the University’s equipment definition in all agreements, whenever possible.